 You will need someone to define the needs you have and how you want to solve them with your system.
 You will need UX designers to design it, developers to code it, testers to test it, an HR assistant to help you find and hire all those people; and a project manager to lead the whole project over a substantial period of time.
 That is not cheap and not quick at all.
 And by the way, if you are a translation company, building a software house is not your core business.

-The costs of maintenance and further development of the system is almost always forgotten when comparing the “buy or build” options.
+The costs of maintenance and further development of the system are almost always forgotten when comparing the “buy or build” options.
 And in fact these costs will be higher than the initial development cost over time.

 There are several reasons for that.
 Firstly, when you initially describe the functionality you need, you will forget and consequently leave out a lot of it.
 Secondly, even what you include on your list might be completed in an over-simplistic way rather than the broader scope, covering more advanced scenarios, which you will become aware of only after you test the first version of the system.
 Then, before you are even ready with your version 0.9, your requirements will already change.
 And even worse, when you finally start using the new system (some 1-2 years after you started the development project) you will realize that the market situation, project types or other factors have changed over time and you also need to reflect these changes in your own system.

 When developing your own system you are only planning and hoping to get in the future what you dream of today.
-But in the process of developing the system you will come across barriers that you did not even know existed.
+But in the process of developing the system, you will come across barriers that you did not even know existed.
 So there is a huge risk that what you will get as a result will not perfectly represent what you expected.
 This means there will be delays in your project and you might have several cycles in which your systems will be developed and evaluated.

-In the case of the “off the shelf” solution you know what you are getting.
+In the case of the “off the shelf” solution, you know what you are getting.
 You can demo it, test it, run proof of concept – whatever.
 What you get is what you see.

 Typically, when you develop your home-grown solution it will be much more limited in comparison with advanced systems available on the market.
 This is because you will be trying to limit your costs, limit your expectations and you will be underestimating the needs for future customizations.
 You feel that you know what you want, so it will be much easier than building a system for everybody.
 The point is though, that even if you are only one company, you have many employees.
 And each of them might want to work in a slightly different way, would have different projects, different scenarios to run, different expectations towards the system, etc. That’s why you need extensive customization capabilities anyway.